ChrisDeFreitas/Electron-FolderView/readme.md

   1. comment out height/width px of item names; text is no longer vertically truncated with large fonts
 	2. comment out galleryScale() in renderer.js; was generating error
 	3. exclude tmp and scrnshots folders from zip files (npm run build:zip)
+	4. store paths internally using '/' (not Windows '\\') to maintain compatibility with Linux file handling
+	5. add Elusive Icons to replace usage of HTML entities

 Jul 20/17
 - context menu/Tools/Delete now deletes the item from the internal list so sort functions no longer display them from browser cache